dnsimple/dnsimple-support/content/articles/announcement-secondary-dns-ip-address-changes.md

   - **IPv4:** 50.31.225.92

 <info>
-Some secondary providers only support IPv4.
-In this case, you may omit the IPv6 address from the configuration if your provider only performs zone transfers over IPv4.
+If your provider only performs zone transfers over IPv4, you can omit the IPv6 address from the configuration.
 </info>

 If you are using one of our pre-configured secondary DNS providers, review the setup instructions: